advance2112/blog/_posts/2025-08-17-Crumbania-and-pju.md

 2. Using pre-made assets is a superpower.

    I don't know what I would have done without that music from Abstraction.
 The songs are great, and they fit in the game so well, it's honestly a miracle.
-I think I might start doing this more, especially as if I'm working alone.
+I think I might start doing this more, especially if I'm working alone.

 3. I don't need to do post-jam updates for every game.